 There are a few different ways you can share your draft progress and guidelines for Content Editor.
 The most simple one is by a special, shareable link to your Content Editor - you can get it by pressing the purple ‘Share’ button at the top right corner.
 Check out this article for more information about sharing your drafts.

 1. Start with the Outline Builder.

 If you need a helping hand starting your article, head to the ‘Outline’ tab.
-You’ll find some ready-to-use titles, headings, as well as AI-generated sub-headings and paragraphs to boost your creativity.
+You’ll find some ready-to-use titles and headings, as well as AI-generated sub-headings and paragraphs to boost your creativity.

 These are created based on your competitors’ content and can be easily pasted into your Content Editor for a quick boost to your content score.
 They are not only a great foundation upon which to build, but you can also have full control over how you use them: add the entire section, only the heading, or only the paragraph.